LastSquirrelIT/MultiOneTimePassword-CredentialProvider/README.md

 ===================
 Testing your installation
 -------------------------
 To verify that *mOTP-CP* works for you, you should deselect to install the software as default provider during installation.
 If it works, just re-install *mOTP-CP* with the option checked.
 If it fails, feel free to contact me or file an issue.
-Nobody's not perfect  :)
+Nobody's perfect  :)

 Account locking / OTPs out of sync
 ----------------------------------

 *mOTP-CP* will add a virtual user account to your system called *"Resync OTP"*.
-In case that you can not logon to your account using OTPs, they may be out of sync.
+In that case you can not logon to your account using OTPs, they may be out of sync.
 You may resynchronize them before logging in again.

-By default multiotp.exe from SysCo locks accounts after six failed authentication requests.
+By default multiotp.exe from SysCo locks accounts after *six* failed authentication requests.
 After that happened you may resychronize your OTPs and logon again.

 Windows Safe Mode
 -----------------